va1e7ia/Learning-JavaScript/README.md

 _Task 3:_ Given an integer.
 Print to the console the number of even digits of this array.
 _Task 4:_ Given a string.
 Convert all odd letters of this string to uppercase.
 _Task 5:_ Given a string with words.
 Capitalize the first character of each word on this line.

+# LEVEL 2.5

+_Task 1:_ Given a string.
+Get an array of positions of all zeros in this string.
+_Task 2:_ Given any string.
+Remove every third character from this string.
+_Task 3:_ Given an array.
+Divide the sum of the elements in even positions by the sum of the elements in odd positions.

+# LEVEL 2.6

+_Task 1:_ Given any string with letters and numbers.
+Get an array of positions of all digits in this string.
+_Task 2:_ Given an array with some numbers, for example, like this: [123, 456, 789].
+Write code that will reverse the numbers in this array using the following principle: [321, 654, 987].
+_Task 3:_ Given a string with a number: '1234567'.
+Separate triplets of digits with spaces, starting at the end of the number.
+In our case it should look like this: '1 234 567'.
+_Task 4:_ Given any string.
+Change the case of every letter of this string to the opposite case.
+_Task 5:_ Given an array with numbers.
+Merge pairs of elements together.
+_Task 6:_ Given any string.
+Capitalize the first character of every second word on this line.